How do we assess the welfare of farmed salmon?

 “The work that has been done is a milestone, and has resulted in a toolbox of welfare indicators that can easily be used and will contribute to farmers being able to document fish welfare better than has thus far been the case.
 At the same time, it is important to note that the reports do not directly indicate what is considered acceptable or not; this is up to others to evaluate,” says Kjell Maroni, Director R&D, Aquaculture at the Norwegian Seafood Research Fund, which has funded the project.

-The manual is in Norwegian and an English version will be published August/September 2018.
-A similar manual for rainbow trout will also be published late 2018.
+The manual is in Norwegian and an English version will be published November 2018.
+A similar manual for rainbow trout will also be published in 2019.